 "This delightful story is an ideal mix of love and loyalty, stirred together with a little magic and fantasy" Carousel

 Order Wolfie here.

-I always have lots of events around World Book Day which this year is 7th March.
-First visit will be to Monk Fryston C of E Primary School, followed by Fox Hill Primary, Sheffield.
-Then on to Immaculate Heart and Bedale Primary the following week.
-All of these are in Yorkshire, but then I'm off to Scotland to visit Edinburgh Academy and then back to Adel Primary, Leeds.
-Looking foward to meeting you all!
+I always have lots of events around World Book Day.
+This year saw visits to Monk Fryston C of E Primary School, followed by Fox Hill Primary, Sheffield.
+Then on to Immaculate Heart, Leeds and Bedale Primary the following week.
+All of these are in Yorkshire, but then I was off to Scotland to visit Edinburgh Academy and back to Adel Primary, Leeds.
+Thank you all for your warm welcomes!

 The official Wolfie launch took place at Leeds, Waterstones, with lots of little wolves roaming the aisles and feasting on a special Wolfie cake and wolf-shaped gingerbreads!

 They also took part in a "Guess how many burgers an adult wolf can eat in one sitting" competition - the answer: 90 burgers!
 (Quarter pounders, no buns, no cheese.)

 Many thanks to Waterstones, and to everyone who came along and made the event such a success.